SIG MPX: Features

 The standard MPX submachine gun comes with no sights and a full-length Picatinny rail system on the top of the weapon.
 Gen 2 MPX's come with a flat faced Timney trigger and M-LOK rail.

 The MPX has a short-stroke gas piston system in order to increase the accuracy of the weapon which operates from a closed bolt.
 It is designed in this way to prevent water or dirt from entering the chamber and causing malfunctions as well as to use a suppressor with greater ease.
 It features an ambidextrous selector switch for fully automatic (law enforcement/military models) and semi-automatic.
-It also features an ambidextrous bolt catch.
+It also features an ambidextrous bolt release and ambidextrous magazine release.
 The barrel is free-floating and is surrounded by polymer/steel Picatinny rail (later M-LOK) mounts.

 The charging handle of the weapon is at the back of the weapon, based on the AR-15 design.
 This is to ensure that cocking the weapon does not interfere with any optics mounted onto the Picatinny rail.
 The weapon's rails are made out of cast steel and the standard weapon overall weighs 2.1 kg.